k13nNg/ball-game-solver/README.md

 # Warning
 As this program is developed using the backtracking algorithm, which is inefficient and might not be able to solve a few complicated puzzles.
 In such cases, an error ```RecursionError: maximum recursion depth exceeded in comparison``` might show up.
-If this situation occur, please refresh your website, redirect to the index page, and set up a less complicated puzzle.
+If this situation occur, please refresh your website, redirect to the home page, and set up a less complicated puzzle.

 I know, it's disappointing!
 But it's the best solution I could do right now :(

 # How to use the program

 1. Access the website at http://k2nguyen.pythonanywhere.com
-2. On the index page, select the desired tube size (In this example, I will choose 2) and click the **Save Tube Size** button
+2. On the home page, select the desired tube size (In this example, I will choose 2) and click the **Save Tube Size** button

    _Question:_ What is tube size?